 National School District with the South Bay YMCA REACH to provide ASES before and after school services on all ten sites in accordance with the provisions for this State grant.
-During the 2020-2021 school year some parameters of the grant have been eased to allow for more flexibility of direct services.
-Support from REACH staff will align to the National School District plan and provide services on campus as much as possible.
-Additionally, REACH will shift much of its services to providing direct virtual tutoring services for students during extended day hours.
+During the 2020-2021 school year, the State REACH some parameters of the grant have been lifted, allowing for more flexibility of direct services. will align beforeservices to the National School District plan and provide these services on campus as much as possible.
+REACH will shift much of its services to providing direct tutoring services for students during extended day hours.
 National School District will provide professional development to all REACH staff on digital platforms, pertinent software, mentoring and tutoring strategies.
 REACH staff will be assigned a student pod and will work collaboratively with the school staff to provide personalized learning support for students.